 This strategic plan is the result of the planning process and provides the roadmap for the City to accomplish Consolidated Plan goals over the next five years.
 Following collection and review of the data presented in this document, as well as the input received through an extensive community engagement process, the City has established the following four goals to guide its strategies during program years 2015-2019.
-The outcomes liusted are what the City expects to fund exclusively with the federal funds received under the Community Development Block Grant (CDBG) program, the HOME Partnerships Investment program, the Emergency Solutions Grant (ESG) program, and the Housing Opportunities for Persons with AIDS (HOPWA) program.
+The outcomes listed are what the City expects to fund exclusively with the federal funds received under the Community Development Block Grant (CDBG) program, the HOME Partnerships Investment program, the Emergency Solutions Grant (ESG) program, and the Housing Opportunities for Persons with AIDS (HOPWA) program.
 The City hopes to leverage these funds with other programs to have greater impact.

 Economic Development Over the next five years the City will expand job training, job development, and job readiness programs to effectively develop a competitive workforce.
 It will promote an environment that encourages entrepreneurship and small business growth, strengthens existing businesses, and expands economic opportunities.
 The City will support organizations that contribute to the revitalization of neighborhood commercial districts.
 In addition, Springfield will promote sustainability and smart growth development through improvements in transportation choices of all modes, brownfields remediation, and historic preservation.
-The City of Springfield plans to use HUD Section 108 funding as a financing resource to reach its goals and objectives outlined in this Consolidated Plan.